Stories You’re Missing on Transfer Students

 More than 3.7 million college students—accounting for more than a third of the nation’s undergraduate student body—are expected to transfer this year.
 As the end of the semester approaches, many students will be facing spring deadlines to make the jump from campus to campus.

-Sign up for an EWA webinar—scheduled for 2 p.m.
-EDT Thursday, March 21—to learn about one of the most under-covered—but important and timely—aspects of college admissions.
+This EWA webinar offers the opportunity to learn about one of the most under-covered—but important and timely—aspects of college admissions.

-A veteran journalist and an expert on transfers will walk you through data that can help you show how your local schools are helping—or discouraging—transfers.
-And they’ll give you fresh story ideas for this admissions season, as well as tips on how to put faces to the numbers.
+A veteran journalist and an expert on transfers walk you through data that can help you show how your local schools are helping—or discouraging—transfers.
+And they provide fresh story ideas for this admissions season, as well as tips on how to put faces to the numbers.